Domestic Partner Task Force: Early legislative history in Berkeley

 The HRWC held a public hearing early in 1984 on "Examining the Use of Marriage to Determine Benefits and Liabilities in Berkeley and the Alternatives."
-The DPTF's policy, as co-authored by Brougham, Treiman and others on the Task Force, was adopted by the commission and presented to the City Council.
+The DPTF's policy, as co-authored by Brougham, Traiman and others on the Task Force, was adopted by the commission and presented to the City Council.
 A copy was sent to the Berkeley School Board.
 In July 1984 the City Council voted down the proposal citing financial concerns.
 On August 1, 1984, the Berkeley School Board enacted the policy by a 4 to 1 vote.
 The school board motion was made by board member and community activist Ethel Manheimer.

 In November 1984, all the city council members up for election who had voted against the policy lost reelection.
 Progressives from the Berkeley Citizens' Action (BCA) slate who replaced them had voiced strong support for a domestic partner policy.
 The East Bay Lesbian/Gay Democratic Club had worked hard to elect the BCA Slate.
 This was the first time domestic partners was a campaign issue.
 At the first meeting of the new City Council in December 1984, the Berkeley City Council enacted a policy extending employee benefits to unmarried couples of any gender.
 The first couple to file for benefits under Berkeley's sex-neutral policy were Brougham and his partner Barry Warren.